openhive-network/wax-doc/src/typescript/transaction-builder/finalization.md

 ===

-You can also sign the transaction without converting it to the api form (which will return the signatures):
+You can also sign the transaction without converting it to the API form (which will return the signatures):

 :::code source="../../static/snippets/src/typescript/transaction-builder/finalization/sign.ts" language="typescript" title="Test it yourself: [src/typescript/transaction-builder/finalization/sign.ts](https://stackblitz.com/github/openhive-network/wax-doc-snippets?file=src%2Ftypescript%2Ftransaction-builder%2Ffinalization%2Fsign.ts&startScript=test-tb-finalization-sign)" :::